tanksdude/automated-reddit-video-tool/README.md

+# Notice

+There is a GUI version of this program available now!
+[Click here](https://github.com/tanksdude/automated-reddit-video-tool-gui)

 # (Semi-)Automated Reddit Video Tool

 A Python program that takes text input and can generate the sentence-by-sentence reading and text-to-speech stuff that's common in Reddit reading videos.